 Will Butler National Golf Club in Oak Brook finally allow female members in an effort to lure a more golf championship?
 The club has considered opening its doors to women previously, but has never ratified the idea with its membership.

-According to recent report in the Chicago Tribune, the Butler National Golf Club is conducting a study that will analyze how many women would be invited for membership and the facilities it would need to build.
-The club is also talking USGA and PGA of America officials regarding whether the club can be a future site for events such as the US Open, PGA Championship and Ryder Cup.
+According to report in the Chicago Tribune, the Butler National Golf Club conducted a study to analyze how many women would be invited for membership and the facilities it would need to build.
+The club has talked to USGA and PGA of America officials regarding whether the club can be a future site for events such as the US Open, PGA Championship and Ryder Cup.

 Butler National hosted the Western Open from 1974 to 1990.
 The course was built in 1972 by renowned golf course architect George Fazio on what was previously York Country Club.